Lakshya-mogha/Lakshya-mogha/README.md

 # 💫 About Me:
-🌱 Currently learning and exploring web3
+🌱 learning and exploring the web

 ## 🌐 Socials: